Healing Leashes for War Vets Pups for Patriots Act – Service Dogs

 “The benefits of service dog therapy can in some ways go beyond anything that comes in a pill bottle,” said Congressman Bilirakis.

-“Our legislation would help support service dog therapy as an alternative treatment by connecting the VA to the many qualified nonprofits nationwide who train and provide service dogs.
+“Our legislation would help support service dog therapy as an alternative treatment.
+To help by connecting the VA to the many qualified nonprofits nationwide who train and provide service dogs.
 Many of us have known the unconditional love dogs bring to our lives.
 This bond can do wonders to help our nation’s heroes as they deal with their invisible wounds.”

 [1] To read more, see OUT OF MY FATHER’S SHAVING BOX: Dad’s War, Algonquin Regiment & Liberation of Holland

 [2] American Humane is the country’s first national humane organization, founded in 1877.
-American Humane began working with the U.S. military more than 100 years ago when they deployed to the battlefields of World War I Europe to rescue more than 68,000 wounded war horses every month.
-Following World War II they advanced the field of animal-assisted therapy to help returning veterans cope with the invisible wounds of war, and aided children of military families during their parents’ deployments.
+American Humane began working with the U.S. military more than 100 years ago.
+That’s when they deployed to the battlefields of World War I Europe to rescue more than 68,000 wounded war horses every month.
+Following World War II they advanced the field of animal-assisted therapy to help returning war vets cope with the invisible wounds of war.
+And aided children of military families during their parents’ deployments.

-Recently, American Humane worked with lawmakers to strengthen U.S. law to ensure we bring our military working dogs home to U.S. soil when their service to our country is finished.
-They also work to reunite these four-footed warriors with their former handlers, and provide them with free specialized healthcare so they can enjoy the happy and healthy retirement they deserve.
+Recently, American Humane worked with lawmakers to strengthen U.S. law concerning war vets and dogs.
+Ensuring we bring our military working dogs home to U.S. soil when their service to our country is finished.
+They also work to reunite these four-footed warriors with their former handlers.
+And provide them with free specialized healthcare so they can enjoy a happy and healthy retirement.
+They deserve it.
 For more information, please visit www.AmericanHumane.org.

 Source: Civilized Bears, American Humane and PRNewswire